How do you get better from social anxiety?

 Please see our pages on Self-help, Courses and practical help, and psychological therapies for social anxiety.

-Key steps to progress
+Some key steps to progress

 • Learn about social anxiety

 Use this website and other resources to learn about social anxiety – see NHS webpages and guidance, self-help books, courses and practical help and other internet SA websites.
 Information and understanding can be the first step towards improvement and it helps to know that many others face similar challenges and feelings.
-You are not alone, and there are ways to make progress.
+You are not alone, and there are many ways to make progress.

-• Consider therapist led support
+• Consider NHS or therapist led support

 • Medication

-Medication from your GP may be an option – it is sometimes used in combination with NHS talking therapies.
+Medication from your GP may be an option for some – it is sometimes used in combination with NHS talking therapies.
 We know talking to your doctor can be challenging when you have social anxiety – please see our page on medication and talking with your GP

 • Focus outward not inward